alexander-koch/golem/README.md

 - Explicit mutable declaration
 - Statically, strong-typed
 - Automatic type inference
-- Strings as arrays of characters, not a datatype
+- Strings as arrays of characters, no extra type
 - **NULL** is not possible to create or use
 - Fast, garbage collected bytecode vm

 # Installing

 Golem is written in C99, and has been tested to run on Linux and Windows.
-To build it, a Makefile is used, just type
+To build it, a Makefile is used.

 	$ make release
 	$ golem your/file/here.gs

-to build the release version.
 If you are a developer and you want to improve Golem, you can use the debug version, which prints out the abstract syntax tree, the bytecode and additional information.

 	$ make debug